|Funding Program:||Northern Australia Beef Roads Program

 reduced whole-of-life asset management costs

-Construction is expected to commence in mid-2018, and be completed in mid-2019, weather permitting.
+Construction is expected to commence in early 2019, and be completed in late 2019, weather permitting.

 Disclaimer: The material contained in this site is made available

 on the understanding that the Department is not thereby engaged in rendering professional

 advice for a particular purpose.
 Before relying on the material in any important

 matter, users should carefully evaluate the accuracy, completeness and relevance

 of the information for their purposes and should obtain appropriate professional